You know your child needs help and therapy is a great option. Now, how can you find and pay for therapy for kids.

 - DDS: The Department of Developmental Services

-These services are to help support families with children with disabilities.
+These services are to help support families of children with disabilities.
 Children with autism should qualify for therapy and other services.
 There is a process of applying.
 To learn more, see the section in the menu about DDS.

 - Hire a therapist and pay for it yourself: